swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Property Wrappers on Closure Parameters

-Since a property wrapper custom attribute is applied directly to the declaration that will be wrapped, applying a property wrapper to a closure parameter is only allowed within a closure expression.
-This means that for a function that accepts a closure argument, a parameter to that closure cannot have a property wrapper attribute applied in the function signature.
-Rather, the application of a wrapper type will be up to the caller of the function which supplies the closure argument to opt into the property wrapper syntax.
+Since a property wrapper custom attribute is applied directly to the declaration that will be wrapped, application of a property wrapper type is only available within a closure expression.
+That is, the signature of a function that contains a closure cannot include the property wrapper attibute.
+Instead the application of the attrbute will be up to the caller of the function, which supplies the closure argument.

 Closure parameters marked with a set of property wrapper custom attributes must conform to the following rules:

 1. Each wrapper attribute must not specify any arguments.
-2. Each `wrappedValue` getter must be `nonmutating`.
+2. Each `wrappedValue` getter shall be `nonmutating`.
 3. Any contextual type for the parameter must match the outermost backing wrapper type.

 The transformation of a property wrapper closure parameter will take place as follows:

-1. The parameter name will be prefixed with an underscore, and the type of this parameter is the backing property wrapper type.
+1. The parameter name will be prefixed with an underscore.
+2. The parameter will be bound to the backing property wrapper type.
-2. A local computed property representing  `wrappedValue` will be synthesized by the compiler and named per the original (non-prefixed) parameter name.
+3. A local computed property representing  `wrappedValue` will be synthesized by the compiler and named per the original (non-prefixed) parameter name.
 The accessors will mirror the `wrappedValue` accessors.
 A setter will only be synthesized for the local property if the `wrappedValue` setter is `nonmutating`, or if the wrapper is a reference type.
-3. If the property wrapper defines a `projectedValue`, a local computed property representing  `projectedValue` will be synthesized by the compiler and named per the original parameter name prefixed with a dollar sign (`$`).
+4. If the property wrapper defines a `projectedValue`, a local computed property representing  `projectedValue` will be synthesized by the compiler and named per the original parameter name prefixed with a dollar sign (`$`).
 The same accessor rules for `wrappedValue` apply to `projectedValue`.

 #### Transformation Example: